Greeks (finance): Parmicharma

 Parmicharma has also been referred to as DcharmDtime.
 Parmicharma is a third-order derivative of the option value, twice to time and once to underlying asset price.
 In order to better maintain a delta-hedge portfolio as time passes, the trader may hedge charm in addition to their current delta position.
 Parmicharma can be a useful sensitivity to monitor when maintaining such a charm-hedged portfolio as parmicharma will help the trader anticipate changes to the effectiveness of the hedge as time passes.

-Goudachouda

-Goudachouda measures the rate of change of charm with respect to the underlying spot price.